 You can also share passwords with other LastPass users.
 You can go to your vault, select the password you want to share, type in your recipient's email address, and send.
 The password entry is then shared across two accounts, just like with NordPass.

 NordPass combines autosave and autofill functions into one system.
-Whenever you type in a password (or a payment detail) and successfully log in to a service, it's automatically saved in a vault.
+Whenever you type in a password (or a payment detail) and successfully log in to a service, you get the option to save it in a vault.
 Their autofill works on browsers including Chrome, Firefox, Edge, and Brave.
 Plus, with a NordPass app, you can get autofill on iPhone and Android phones.

 Similarly, LastPass doesn't try to reinvent the wheel there.
 Their autofill also learns from your successful logins and works on most browsers.